Above Ground Pool Owner's Complete Guide 2026 - Install & Maintain

 Water Level Management

-Pools can safely remain empty 1-2 weeks maximum, but vinyl liner pools face immediate risks from ground pressure and UV damage.
+How long a pool can safely sit empty depends on groundwater, not a fixed calendar—hydrostatic pressure can shift or pop a shell even within a day, and vinyl liner pools face immediate risks from ground pressure and UV damage.

 Draining above ground pools requires careful planning and appropriate pumping equipment.